Using good dry logs reduces smoke, produces more heat and will help to keep your wood burning stove and chimney in good health..

-- Logs should be cut and stacked outside, ideally in an open log store where the wind can dry them nicely.
+Logs should be stacked ideally in log store where the wind can dry them but protect from rainfall.

-- Buying seasoned logs in the summer from a reputable supplier ready for the winter is by far the best way forward.
-The logs will be sold drier and cheaper than in winter!
+Buying seasoned logs in the summer from a reputable supplier ready for the winter is a good plan or just get kiln dried logs as and when you need them.

 Do also ensure your chimney is swept at least once a year and the stove checked over at the same time.